Chicopee, Massachusetts: Parks and recreation

-Government and Politics
+Government

 Chicopee has a mayor-council form of government, with a City Council for its legislative branch and a Mayor for its executive branch.

 The City Council consists of nine Ward Councilors and four Councilors-at-Large.
 One Ward Councilor is elected from each ward.
 The four Councilors-at-Large are elected by all voters in the city.
 Ward Councilors serve one-year terms, while Councilors-at-Large serve two-year terms.
 Mayors serve one two-year term.
 Since 1941, local elections in Chicopee have been non-partisan.
 From 1890 to 1914, the city had a bicameral legislature consisting of eight wards, with one member of the Board of Aldermen and two members of the Common Council elected from each ward.
 The city replaced this system by abolishing the Common Council and adding ten aldermen-at-large to the Board of Aldermen.
 In 2008, the Board of Aldermen approved a home-rule petition to change the legislature's name to the City Council.
 The name change took effect in 2009.

 Chicopee also directly elects the following local offices and bodies: